FeralInteractive/medieval2-unitcards/README.md

 NOTE: Source assets have not been provided.
 However a folder structure has been provided for easy interaction with the portrait_creator.py script.
-The portrait_creator.py script expects a ‘.dae’ format for models and ‘.png’ format for texture files.
+The portrait_creator.py script expects a *‘.dae’* format for models and *‘.png’* format for texture files.

 ## Preparing Assets

-When preparing models for use with the portrait creator ensure the assigned material for main character elements (body, arms, legs etc) is named ‘characterlod0__main’.
-Ensure the assigned material for attachment elements (swords, shields, sheaths etc) is ‘characterlod0__attach’.
+When preparing models for use with the portrait creator ensure the assigned material for main character elements (body, arms, legs etc) is named _‘characterlod0__main’_.
+Ensure the assigned material for attachment elements (swords, shields, sheaths etc) is named ‘characterlod0__attach’.

 <img width="327" alt="characterlod0_main" src="https://user-images.githubusercontent.com/113598098/192818994-d147dab5-2ae8-409d-b622-5b6686f1b8eb.PNG">   <img width="322" alt="characterlod0_attach" src="https://user-images.githubusercontent.com/113598098/192819035-357e77d8-0ea0-49ab-9a17-3dbba9b21393.PNG">